edgedb/edgedb/docs/ui/instance_dashboard.rst

 - ``edgedb ui`` on the command line to open the UI,
 - Clicking on ``Create example database`` to create the example database.

-Clicking on any of the databases on the UI homepage will take you to its own dashboard.
+Clicking on any of the databases on the instance dashboard will take you to its own dashboard.